prathamp25/Automated-Color-Sorting-Machine/README.md

 The machine utilizes a color sensor to detect the color of the objects passing through it.
 The Arduino microcontroller processes the color data and triggers the appropriate actuator to sort the objects into different compartments or bins based on their colors.
 This sorting process is automated and efficient, reducing the need for manual sorting.

-Enhanced understanding of semiconductor physics principles and their practical applications in real-world projects.
+Project helped with an enhanced understanding of semiconductor physics principles and their practical applications in real-world projects.
 I learned how to program Arduino boards, interface sensors and actuators, and troubleshoot issues related to embedded systems.
 #include <Servo.h>

 #define S0 2